 You are welcome to participate anytime that is convenient, with no commitment necessary.
 All are welcome, so bring your friends!
-For more information or to be added to a mailing list, contact Sívia Pineda-Muñoz (email@example.com) or Jenny McGuire (firstname.lastname@example.org).
+For more information, contact Sívia Pineda-Muñoz (email@example.com) or Jenny McGuire (firstname.lastname@example.org).

 Note: data gathered during your participation in Fossil Wednesday will be included in research papers.